clue/reactphp-buzz/README.md

 ### Unix domain sockets

-By default, this library supports transport over plaintext TCP/IP and secure TLS connections for the `http://` and `https://` URI schemes respectively.
+By default, this library supports transport over plaintext TCP/IP and secure TLS connections for the `http://` and `https://` URL schemes respectively.
 This library also supports Unix domain sockets (UDS) when explicitly configured.

-In order to use a UDS path, you have to explicitly configure the connector to override the destination URI so that the hostname given in the request URI will no longer be used to establish the connection:
+In order to use a UDS path, you have to explicitly configure the connector to override the destination URL so that the hostname given in the request URL will no longer be used to establish the connection:

 ```php